grumpyman12601/bookshelf/README.md

 ### Windows
 1. Right click your taskbar, and go into Taskbar Settings
 2. Click on "Taskbar Behavior"
-3. Enable "Automaticall Hide The Taskbar"
+3. Enable "Automatically Hide The Taskbar"
 4. Click on the extension icon
 5. Click "Start"
 6. Click on the icon on the window it opens